-To help achieve this aim we have used the P.E funding to buy in Elite Coaching Solutions.
-Elite Coaching works with all teachers and children to develop and strengthen the P.E curriculum across the school.
-It is a vital part of their role to provide support and training to ensure all our teachers can deliver high quality PE lessons.
-Elite Coaching provides Continuous Professional Development opportunities, they work with all teachers to set targets, and model and demonstrate how they can improve their P.E lessons.
+To help achieve this aim we employ a specialist PE coach, provided by Key PE Sports, to teach PE during PPA sessions.
+The coach works with all teachers and children to develop and strengthen the P.E curriculum across the school.
+It is a vital part of their role to provide support and training to ensure all our teachers can deliver high quality PE lessons in addition to the PE taught during PPA.
+Key PE Sports provide Continuous Professional Development opportunities, they work with all teachers to set targets, and model and demonstrate how they can improve their P.E lessons.
 In addition to this there are team teaching sessions, where a coach supports the teacher throughout the lesson working on their CPD targets.

 We aim to ensure P.E lessons are inclusive for all children.
-Elite Coaching deliver a weekly session for those children who may struggle to access the P.E curriculum due to additional needs, or lack of confidence.
+Our coach delivers a weekly session for those children who may struggle to access the P.E curriculum due to additional needs, or lack of confidence.
 This is a small group where achievable targets are set for the children.
 The sessions are supported by special needs assistants who gain extra resources, skills and activities that they can use in P.E lessons to develop the children’s skills and confidence.

 We have used some of the funding to provide specialist after school clubs and coaching such as multi skills and dodge ball, as well as the more traditional sports.
 In addition to developing these skills, we are providing our children with many opportunities to apply their skills in competitive situations.
 We participate in our local cluster competitions run by ESSA Academy.
 We have had great success in such competitions!